-Vehicles and equipment powered by internal combustion engines and placed in recreations vehicles can cause carbon monoxide poisonin asphyxiation, which could result in death or s injury.
-The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.
-Character serve up power these items deat or explosion which can result in death or serious injury.
-To no not ite or explosion, which can result in the storage area when whicles are present.
-Do not store and windows in walls of separation (if installed) when any vehicle is present.
-Do not store, transport, or dispense tuel inside this vehicle.
-Op on the windows, openings, or air ventilation systems provided for vehing the transmitter that the most or resulting of the transmitter and the transportation or electrical equipment when motorized vehicles are present.
-Do not store, transport, or dispense tuel inside this vehicle.
-Do not store quipment when motorized vehicles are present.
+Vehicles and equipment powered by internal combustion engines and placed in recreational vehicles can cause carbon monoxide posicing or asplyxiation, which could result in death or seriour The fammable liquids used to power these items can cause a fire or explosion, which can result in death or aerious hours.

+- To reduce risk: Do not ride in the vehicle storage area when vehicles are present. - Do not sleep in the vehicle storage area when vehicles are present. - Close doors and windows in walls of separation (if installed) when any vehicle is present.
+Run fuel out of engines of stored vehicles after shufting off fuel at the task. - Do not store, transport, or dispense fuel inside this vehicle.
+Open the windows, openings, or air ventilation - Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present.
+Do not operate propane appliances, pilot lights, or electrical engineent when motorized vehicles

-△ DANGER
+▲ DANGER